LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Discussion and Conclusion

-\paragraph{Social science perspective.} Beyond the methodological contributions, our study also demonstrates how an LLM-based pipeline can support a theoretically informed quantitative analysis through two illustrative case studies: one historical (1949–1957) and one contemporary (2009–2025).
+\paragraph{Social science perspective} Beyond methodological contributions, our study shows how an LLM-based pipeline can support theoretically informed quantitative analysis through two case studies: one historical (1949–1957) and one contemporary (2009–2025).

-For the early post-war period (1949–1957), we demonstrated how solidarity was shaped and institutionalized in the context of national reconstruction.
-While this era has been examined in previous historical research, our LLM-based, fine-grained analysis \ak{offers additional insight for historical and social science research.
-First, it enables us to move beyond the assumption that solidarity during this period was simply \enquote{high}: while historical consensus holds that it largely benefited ethnic Germans, our data reveal coexisting forms of (anti-)solidarity, and shifting rhetorical strategies across different migrant groups.
-Second, our approach helps integrate migration histories that are often treated separately, such as expellees, DPs, and refugees, into a shared analytical framework, allowing for direct comparison of how solidarity was articulated across groups.
-This also sheds light on the emerging distinction between early DPs and the broader category of \textit{Ausländer}, including those later identified as \textit{Gastarbeiter}, showing that solidarity was not uniformly absent but selectively expressed.}
+\textbf{For the early postwar period (1949–1957), we showed how solidarity was shaped and institutionalized in national reconstruction.} While this era has been examined in previous historical research, our LLM-based, fine-grained analysis offers additional insights.
+First, it moves beyond the assumption that solidarity during this period was simply \enquote{high}: while historical consensus holds that it largely benefited ethnic Germans, \textbf{our data reveal coexisting forms of (anti-)solidarity and shifting rhetorical strategies across migrant groups}.
+Second, \textbf{our approach integrates migration histories that are often treated separately (expellees, displaced persons, and refugees) into a shared analytical framework}, enabling direct comparison of how solidarity was articulated.
+This also sheds light on the emerging distinction between early DPs and the broader category of \textit{Ausländer}, including those later identified as \textit{Gastarbeiter}, showing that solidarity was not uniformly absent but selectively expressed.